rm-hull/wireframes/GALLERY.md

 # Wireframes Gallery

-All the images below were either created programmatically by extrusion, or loaded from external 3D data files, and then rendered through the renderers within this project.
+All the images below were either created programmatically by extrusion, or loaded from external 3D data files, and then drawn with the renderers within this project.
 See the [test/wireframes/examples.clj] (https://github.com/rm-hull/wireframes/blob/master/test/wireframes/examples.clj) file for details.

 ## Tetrahedron